nameko/nameko/README.rst

 Support
 -------

 For help, comments or questions, please go to <https://discourse.nameko.io/>.
-The old mailing list on google groups can be found here - `mailing list <https://groups.google.com/forum/#!forum/nameko-dev>`_ on google groups.

 Contribute